wannier-developers/wannier90/docs/docs/user_guide/postw90/boltzwann.md

 The first lines are comments (starting with \# characters) which describe the content of the file.
 Then, there is a line for each energy
 $\varepsilon$ on the grid, containing a number of columns.
-The first is the energy $\varepsilon$, the followings are the components if
+The first is the energy $\varepsilon$, the following are the components if
 $\mathrm{\bm{\Sigma}}(\varepsilon)$ in the following order:
 $\Sigma_{xx}$, $\Sigma_{xy}$, $\Sigma_{yy}$, $\Sigma_{xz}$,
 $\Sigma_{yz}$, $\Sigma_{zz}$.
 If spin decomposition is required (input